team-watchdog/satellite2024/README.md

 ## Training data

 Finding training data for this kind of work is difficult.
-Usually, in land cover and land classification work, there exists shapefiles that are the results of surveys done by governments; these form the basis for training and machine learning model.
+Usually, in land cover and land classification work, there exists ready-made shapefiles that are the results of surveys done by governments; these form the basis for training and machine learning model.
 In our case, we had a single image to go on:

 ![image](https://github.com/user-attachments/assets/aa696000-c911-4304-8d28-b8e0d4312c3d)

+Attempts to convert this to machine processable formats led to many of the scripts within the geodog repository.
+Ultimately, with a great deal of manual processing, we cleaned up the imagery.

+1) Rocky areas and the names of cities have to be the same color.
+This would mean that a competent machine learning model would assume that every city in Sri Lanka has an ex to it a very suspicious looking rock formation that spells out the name of the city.
+These we could not remove (as white also represents wetlands), but we turned them a vivid shade of purple.
+2) We also removed the red lines that are drawn through the map to represent district boundaries.
+Although that color is used to signify rubber in the legend, we could not actually find any evidence of rubber, but it was a dead match for the district boundaries.
+3) We removed the gradient background, the legends, the text around it.

+We then tiled this imagery (using boxcutter.py: see geodog repository) into 3614 individual tiles at a size of 256x256 pixels per tile.
+We cleaned this up by removing all tiles that had our aforementioned vivid shade of purple in them, leaving us with 3400 images for training data.